Cognoscan/fog-pack/schema.md

 	Must be at least 0.
 - `min_char`: The minimum number of unicode scalar values allowed for the value.
 	Must be at least 0.
+- `force_nfc`: Boolean.
+Runs the string to be validated, `in`, `nin`, and `matches` through Unicode normalization to NFC before performing validation.
+- `force_nfkc`: Boolean.
+Runs the string to be validated, `in`, `nin`, and `matches` through Unicode normalization to NFKC before performing validation.
+	This overrides `force_nfc` if it is also set to true.
 - `query`: Boolean.
 Allows queries to use `in` and `nin`.
 - `regex`: Boolean.
 Allows queries to use `matches`.
 - `size`: Boolean.
 Allows queries to use `min_len`, `max_len`, `min_char`, and